• What Makes an ‘NZ wine’?

 • Coleraine as Investment Class

 ‘Aotearoa produces premium wine that tops the award charts globally.
-The country’s cool climate and temperate weather conditions are optimal for growing grapes, allowing for the production of distinct flavour profiles and artisanal high quality.
 For this reason, many wine enthusiasts will have the first of March pencilled in their calendars, and quite rightly so, as it is the annual release of Te Mata Estate’s flagship Coleraine.

 Join the Club